Commercialization of love: Valentine’s Day

 Valentine's Day, also known as Saint Valentine's Day, is a religious celebration observed on 14 February each year, also if in some countries it is celebrated in different occasions.
 In Russia and in the Eastern Orthodox Church in general Valentines’ day is celebrated on 6 and 30 July, while in Brazil the Dia de São Valentim is recognized on 12 June.

 During this day, traditionally, lovers exchange symbols and commodities to show their sentiments to each other.
 This tradition developed during the 19th century in England, where people started to express their love for each other by donating flowers, offering sweets and exchanging handwritten greeting cards (known as "valentines"), that rapidly were replaced with mass-produced ones.
 In the later 20th and early 21st centuries, this Valentine's Day tradition spread to other countries, arriving in some East Asian countries with globalization and concentrated marketing strategies, becoming a worldwide celebration differentiated in each country with several peculiarities and behaviors.

 Online dating

-Internet has revolutionized courtship by becoming the biggest love mall around here.
-Nowadays finding love is considered a work and a lot of people do not think they are able to do it on their own.
-For this reason single people see dating websites as a support that will help them to find the perfect partner.

-Finding your soulmates and sexual chemistry are exactly the core ideas, the pillars at the bottom of love seekers’ industry.
-In fact, dating websites’ users behave like shoppers: they have a list of desired qualities and or physical characteristics they look for in a partner; you have only few seconds to brand yourself, make a good impression and be chosen among thousands of other people before being rejected with a click.
-Internet dating isn’t always as rewarding as it may appear: sometimes people remain hurt because they invest money, time and feelings in it but they still can’t find the “right” person or face problems with users who lie about their age, drug habits or marital status.
-Some websites, by embracing the spirit of capitalism and applying statistics to love, even provide their “clients” with surveys using pie charts, graph or rating systems such as ROI and CSI (Couple Satisfaction Index).
-The industry of love has also devoted some websites to matching daters by religion, ethnicity, sexual orientation, disabilities and even level of intelligence.
+Online dating has become an increasingly prevalent way of finding dates or partners in the twenty-first century.
+Websites like Plenty of Fish or OkCupid and apps like Tinder and Hinge give users access to a large number of profiles to interact with to pursue romantic or sexual goals.
+These platforms use advertisements and premium memberships to commercialize their user traffic.
+Some criticize the outcomes of these apps, saying the large number of options and the need to brand oneself creates an environment that commodifies romantic pursuits.